-Research Collaboration
+Research Collaboration / Open, evidence-led collaboration

-Graphene-enabled cementitious sensing — open research
+Graphene-Enabled Cementitious Sensing — open research

 INFORMPULSE is seeking research collaboration to investigate whether graphene-family and tyre-derived conductive-carbon cementitious systems can produce repeatable, measurable and engineering-relevant structural-health signals under realistic batching, curing and loading conditions.
 We invite academic collaboration across materials science, concrete engineering, electrical sensing, DAQ, signal processing, digital twins, lifecycle assessment and research commercialisation.
 INFORMPULSE is not a finished replacement for existing inspection systems — it is an applied research programme seeking rigorous validation through open, evidence-led collaboration.